Transit Center at Manas: December 2006 shooting

 On 6 December 2006, U.S. serviceman Zachary Hatfield fatally shot Alexander Ivanov, a Kyrgyz civilian, at a truck checkpoint at the base.
 A statement from the base stated the airman "used deadly force in response to a threat at an entry control checkpoint".
 Ivanov, a truck driver for Aerocraft Petrol Management, was waiting to finish the security check before proceeding into the U.S.-controlled area.
 According to a base spokesman, "As the airman approached the tent, the driver physically threatened him with a knife which was discovered at the scene.
 The airman drew his 9mm weapon and fired in self-defense."
 Hatfield fired two shots into Ivanov's chest, killing him.

 The killing drew widespread condemnation from Kyrgyz authorities and they quickly demanded that Hatfield's immunity from local prosecution be revoked.
-In the meantime, U.S. authorities agreed to have Hatfield remain in Kyrgyzstan until the matter is resolved.
+In the meantime, U.S. authorities agreed to have Hatfield remain in Kyrgyzstan until the matter was resolved.

 Another issue to come out of the shooting was that of the compensation offered to Ivanov's family.
 His employer offered the family $50,000 while the U.S. government offered only around $2,000.
 Galina Skripkina, a lawyer representing Ivanov's widow, described the U.S. offer as "humiliating" and said that if it was not increased the family would take legal action.
 However, the U.S. embassy stated that this amount was an interim payment and that final compensation would be determined once the investigation into the shooting was concluded.

 More detailed data about the hearings on the Hatfield case were published in late December 2010 via the web site Russian Reporter, which issued a series of dispatches from the State Department and U.S. embassies, supposedly originating from the WikiLeaks archive.
 "Junior Sergeant Hatfield was subject to severe administrative measures against him, which will have long-term effects and negatively affect his career," the dispatch stated though criminal charges against Hatfield never went to a military court.
 According to the dispatch, the officer authorized to initiate court-martial was General Arthur Lichte, a commander at the airbase, who, "after reviewing the report of the Article 32 investigation and considering the advice of his staff judge advocate...dismissed the charge against SrA Hatfield," the dispatch states.
 It said that Lichte had ruled for a non-prosecution based "on his own professional and impartial judgment of the facts of the case and the evidence that was available."
-The paper reports that Lichte was given the power of referral because he was not previously involved in the investigation of the case, nor in the chain of command relating to Hatfield.
+The paper reported that Lichte was given the power of referral because he was not previously involved in the investigation of the case, nor in the chain of command relating to Hatfield.
+In the summer of 2009, after dismissing criminal charges against Hatfield, the U.S. military gave Ivanova's widow $250,000.